AntonisParaskevis/future-worth/README.md

 OR

-Click the future_worth.py file, then click on the Download Raw File button
+Click the future_worth.py file, then click on the Download Raw File button.

-# Usage
+# How to Use
 1. Enter the capital in dollars.
 It must be a positive number, either integer or decimal.
 Then, press Enter.
 2. Enter the interest percentage.
 It must be a positive number, either integer or decimal.
 Then, press Enter.
 3. Enter the number of years.
 It must be a positive integer.
 Then, press Enter.
 4. The eventual value of the investment will be displayed on screen.
-5. Finally, press Enter to exit the program
+5. Finally, press Enter to exit the program.

 # License
 MIT License © 2025 Antonis Paraskevis